J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 10 grams: $10.00

 'AGRIMONY'.
 Golden-yellow apricot-scented flowers in dense, slender spikes.
 Deep green pinnate aromatic foliage.
 Hardy perennial to 3 - 5 feet.
 Europe.
 Zone 3.
 The fragrant leaves are used as a tea, and it produces a yellow dye.
-Germinates in 1 - 6 months.
+Prechill seed 8 weeks to germinate in 1 - 4 weeks.

 LABIATAE.
 'BUGLE-WEED'.
 Easily grown hardy herbaceous annuals and perennials with abundant, usually blue tubular flowers in spikes in summer.
 Low growing plants, the perennials creeping.
 Useful in the border, wild garden, and as groundcovers.